 -

-To configure the vLLM model-serving runtime for speculative decoding by matching n-grams in the prompt:
+To configure the vLLM model-serving runtime for speculative decoding by matching n-grams in the prompt, add the following arguments under Additional serving runtime arguments in the Configuration parameters section:

 -